kiriniy/settler-lite/README.md

 ## Versioning

-Settler Lite **is not** versioned with [Semantic Versioning](https://semver.org/) and is only updated alongside major releases of Settler (e.g., Settler 2.0 → Settler Lite Two).
+Settler Lite **is not** follows [Semantic Versioning](https://semver.org/) and is only updated alongside major releases of Settler.
 It does not receive 2.1, 2.2, or bugfix updates.
 Think of it as a “long-term stable” minimal base.

 ## Updating